michael-chambers/ip-scanner/README.md

 Because many sites do not respond to their IP address, the ability to specify a URL is also included.
 This is not performed automatically (via reverse DNS lookup), as that too frequently does not resolve to a routable website, but rather a server name used by the site's provider.

-The tool is a single, Python-based executable.
+The tool is a single, Python-based, Windows executable.
 Results are outputted to the console.
 Options are specified via command line arguments, as explained below.
-They can also be found by running `scanner --help`
+They can also be found by running `scanner.exe --help`

 > `--help, -h` show the help message
 >